Processing a payment

 - Shopify redirects the customer to the redirect URL.

-- Customer continues checkout.
+- The customer continues to checkout.

 For payment processing, both upstream and downstream requests must be idempotent with the